gy-m/Machine_Learning/Edge_Detection/Cuda/README.md

-# Native C, CUDA, OpenCV implementations of the Sobel Filter
+# Cuda implementations of the Sobel Filter
-## Course project for "Programming Tools for Parallel and Distributed Systems"
-## University of Pisa
-## Department of Computer Science
-## Academic Year 2018-2019

 ### What is a Sobel Filter?